VMGWARE/ContainerEchoes/README.md

-# DockLogStream
+# ContainerEchoes

 ## Description

-DockLogStream is an open-source tool designed for efficient real-time Docker log management.
+ContainerEchoes is an open-source tool designed for efficient real-time Docker log management.
 It streamlines the process of streaming, storing, and analyzing logs from Docker containers.
 Built with developers in mind, it offers a comprehensive solution for debugging and monitoring containerized applications.

 ## Features